-What is the best age to start crate training a puppy?
+What is the best age to start crate puppy training ?

 Experts recommend that you start crate training your puppy when they are about 12 weeks old.
 Before 12 months, they are still so small and it's so hard for them to hold their bladder.
 Your puppy will be separated from his mother and littermates. so before getting into serious crate training, it will be wise for your pup to get used to living with you.

 Finding when to start crate training depends on many factors such as the size of your home, the amount of space you have available, the breed of your pup, the number of people living in your house, etc...
 Some breeds are easier than others to train because they tend to be less stubborn and independent.
 Others are not hard to train but require lots of time and patience.
 Puppies usually grow up quickly so it is important not to rush things when starting your puppy on his training program.
 You should also consider the fact that puppies are still growing and learning all the time.
 They may behave differently depending on their age.
 For example, a young puppy may be more active than an older one.
 So do not expect them to act like adults from day 1.

 That being said, there are certain benefits to having your puppy trained early.
 First, you'll avoid any potential problems later down the road.
 Second, by doing so, you'll save yourself from spending money on toys and other items that he will probably lose or destroy soon after getting used to them.
 Lastly, if you wait until your puppy is fully grown, you might find that he has already learned enough to get along with other dogs and strangers.

 How long does it take to train my puppy for a puppy crate?